-There are strollers for rent in the Disneyland parks, but I have always liked having my own because that walk back to the car or hotel at the end of a long day can be awful when you’re trying to carry a sleeping child (and you are already tired yourself!).
+There are strollers for rent in the Disneyland parks, but I have always liked having my own.
+That walk back to the car or hotel at the end of a long day can be awful.
+Just try to carry a sleeping child when you are already exhausted yourself!

 If you’re going to Walt Disney World, I highly recommend my travel partner, Kingdom Strollers.
 They will deliver and pick up directly to your resort hotel!
 It was great to have the stroller at the parks and resort but not have to deal with it at the airport.

 The bright sun can make everyone a bit cranky…and squinty.
 Pack in a pair of sunglasses for each family member.